gridai/grid-docs/docs/features/sessions/5_attaching-datastores.md

 ---
 sidebar_position: 1.5
-title: Attaching Datastores
+title: Attaching Datastores to a Session
-sidebar_label: Attaching Datastores
+sidebar_label: Attaching Datastores to a Session
 ---

 :::note: Datastore can only be mounted to a Session at Session creation time:::